Cat Care

 There are a few different types of substrate to choose from such as clay, newspaper pellets, or wheat litter, so try a few different kinds of litter in different boxes to determine your cat's preference if you are having problems with training.

 Most importantly, keep the litterbox clean.
-Cats don't like to step into a dirty litterbox (would you?), so scoop it daily and completely change the litter and clean the box weekly.
+Cats don't like to step into a dirty litterbox (would you?), so scoop it at least once daily and completely change the litter and clean the box weekly.
 Prevention is the key with housesoiling issues.
 Once the habits are started, they are much harder to break, so a little effort every day really pays off here.